LiaIvanick/GLEON_ZIG/README.md

 * Provide scripted workflows for each step of data cleaning
 * Perform high level QC of submitted data

 This readme will walk through the data sharing policy, structure of this git repo, proposed workflow and structure of the repo, suggested packages, and more.
-Please see the `readme` in the Scripts folder for tips on cleaning a dataset, performing QC, and example script.
+Please see the `readme` in the Scripts folder for tips on cleaning a dataset, performing QC checks, and an example script.

 Please use github issues or feel free to reach out to Michael Meyer (michael.f.meyer@wsu.edu), Steph Figary (sef92@cornell.edu) or Warren Currie (warren.currie@dfo-mpo.gc.ca) if you have any questions on this work.